Rama-alguthmi/CertificateGenerator/README.md

    - Run the following command in your terminal (Mac) or command prompt (Windows):

        pip install Pillow arabic-reshaper python-bidi reportlab pypdf2
+     Note: Use pip3 instead of pip if your system requires it for Python 3.

 3. Download the Font:
    - Download Noto Sans Arabic from Google Fonts.